Reviewed by: Professional Visa Consultants team of BTW Visas (China Visa Experts)

 Step 6 – Submit Original Documents at VFS

-After receiving approval, applicants must submit their original passport along with approval letter at the VFS Visa Application Center for further processing.
+After receiving approval, applicants must submit their original passport along with approval letter at the VFS Visa Application Centre for further processing.

 Step 7 – Visa Decision